jspm/jspm-cli/README.md

 Thanks for trying out the jspm 2.0 beta.
 Your feedback will shape the final release.

-**This is a private experimental beta release, by using this release you agree to keep all code and technical details private.**
+**This is a private experimental beta release, the code and technical architecture are not currently public, please do not share any of the code or technical details publicly.**

 ## Reminder: what jspm does

 The basic concept of jspm is the concept of a workflow for JavaScript based on:

 * Installing dependencies
-* Easily executing those dependencies, without a build or further configuration, in both the browser and Node
+* Easily executing those dependencies, without a build or further configuration, in both the browser and Node using the native JavaScript module loader.
 * Enabling workflows for production optimizations on projects, both for building whole applications and libraries.

 The stretch long-term mission of the project is to investigate how published packages can be optimized for production-level delivery directly to the browser in a decentralized way for fine-grained cache sharing, and these associatead workflows.

-While it has changed considerably over the years, these initial goals are all clear from the first JSConf presentation on jspm.
 The package manager, ecosystem and linker are all heavily entwined and have to exist together to ensure these workflows don't get brought down by compatibility frictions.

 ## Basic Architecture